- Help for:

-From a financial perspective its hard to beat the tennis ball in the pocket of the t-shirt.
+From a financial perspective, its hard to beat the tennis ball in the breast pocket of the t-shirt, worn back-to-front.

-With anti snore pillows on the market from 5 GBP they may be worth a punt.
+But with anti snore pillows on the market from as low as 5 GBP they may well be worth a punt.

 However, you need to be aware of these limitations:

 Anti snore pillow prices online and in the shops range from as little as 5 GBP to 25 GBP.